Level II Admission Requirements for School Counseling

 Failure to submit materials on time will delay the program approval decision and may jeopardize your status with the Graduate College if you have taken over 15 hours prior to Level II admission.
 It is very important that you take responsibility for having all materials in on time.

-Program approval decisions for fall and spring terms will be made within three (3) weeks after the deadline for submission of materials.
+Program approval decisions for fall will be made within three (3) weeks after the deadline for submission of materials.
 Admission decisions will be mailed to each candidate.

 If you are admitted to the program at the second level, please obtain a Student Informational Packet II from your advisor or the Departmental office.
 This packet contains important information for the completion of your program.
 Please read this thoroughly.
 If you are admitted, the GF1 form on file in the Graduate College is your official program of study.
 If you make any changes in this program, you must complete a Student Request form.
 Advisor approval must be obtained for any substitutions.
 It is important for you to contact your advisor as soon as you have been admitted and work closely with him or her throughout your program to help with course scheduling, research paper and comprehensive exam requirements, and other pertinent information about the program.